ModeFace to face Online

 - an education improvement leader

-This program caters to all school principals regardless of location, context and size.
+This program caters to all school principals and educational leaders regardless of location, context and size.
 Small school and special school principals have been considered in the design and delivery of this program and are encouraged to attend.

-Delivered by EY Education, a global provider that brings together bespoke teams of education professionals with extensive knowledge and skills across a broad range of disciplines.
+Delivered by Ernst & Young (EY), a global provider that brings together bespoke teams of education professionals with extensive knowledge and skills across a broad range of disciplines.

-The facilitation team brings a wide range of experience in learning design and development, and expertise in various aspects of education from leading the implementation of school improvement reforms, change management, adolescent psychology, right through to academia.
+The facilitation team brings a wide range of experience in learning design and development, and expertise in various aspects of education from leading the implementation of school improvement reforms, change management, adolescent psychology and academia.

 The team comprises:

-- 4 individual online coaching sessions (4 hours)
+- 3 online peer learning sessions (3 hours)